grain-lang/grain-lang.org/src_blog/_posts/New-Release-Grain-v0.7-Farro.md

 ## Grain object files

 Previously, the Grain compiler would produce intermediate `.gr.wasm` files when compiling a project.
 This could be confusing, as these `.wasm`s weren't useful on their own.
 The compiler now produces `.gro` files, which are better suited to be linked together later, along with reducing the need to completely re-compile a project when some compiler flags change.
+This will also allow us to provide a better debugging experience.
 As a bonus, this also improves compiler performance, resulting in faster compile times.

 ## Looking to the future